Understanding the causes of breast pain

 Clinical evaluation of a patient with pain includes a detailed history to determine the nature, timing, duration and severity of the pain.
 The relationship to the menstrual cycleThe monthly sequence by which a woman’s body prepares for potential fertilisation of an egg released from the ovaries, involving thickening of the uterus lining and then shedding of the lining when pregnancy does not occur. is very important in order to establish the cause of breast pain.
 Evaluating the impact of the pain on work and social activities is also very important.
 A patient’s history must include questions to assess the patient's risk of breast cancer such as the family history.
 This should be followed by a careful examination of the breasts and armpits.
 In the case of non-cyclical mastalgia, particular attention should be paid to non-breast causes of pain e.g. ribs, muscles, heart, stomachthe organ or the body where food is stored and broken down.

 Investigation of patients with breast pain should be directed to breast cancer screeningA way to identify people who may have a certain condition, among a group of people who may or may not seem to.
-While mastalgia is not a presenting symptom of breast cancer, it does present an opportunity for screening for this very common cancer in a context where there is generally poor access to medical care.
+While mastalgia is not a usual symptom of breast cancer, it does present an opportunity for screening for this very common cancer in a context where there is generally poor access to medical care.
 However, radiological investigation is not necessary in young women with no risk factors, cyclical mastalgia, and a normal breast examination.

 Digital mammographyA diagnostic and screening test using low-dose X-rays to detect breast tumours is recommended for women over 40, those with a positive family history and patients with non-cyclical mastalgia (older than 35).